ClaudioVR/Odd-Tandberg-mockup/README.md

 # Odd Tandberg mockup

 Another creative project where I put CSS to use to recreate real life art.
+Check out the hover effects!

 In this case, I based my myself on graphic art by Odd Tandberg (a renown Norwegian artist).